divio/divio-cloud-docs/background/services.rst

 Media object storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Default file storage in Divio projects is handled by dedicated storage and hosting providers.
+Default file storage in Divio applications is handled by dedicated storage and hosting providers.

-Depending on the project's region, these can be S3 providers such as `Amazon Web Services's S3 service
+Depending on the application's region, these can be S3 providers such as `Amazon Web Services's S3 service
 <https://aws.amazon.com/s3/>`_ or a generic S3 hosting service via another provider, or `MS Azure Blob storage <https://azure.microsoft.com/en-us/services/storage/blobs/>`_.

 By default, media files are served by a Content Delivery Network in order to provide better performance.